Protein intake for endurance athletes can play a huge role in training and recovery. But do you know everything you need to about protein intake?

 Like training for a triathlon, dietary protein is not something to take lightly.
 Protein is essential for a wide range of bodily processes, most notably the synthesis and maintenance of muscles, enzymes, hormones, bones, cartilage, hair, and skin.
-Plus, protein helps dull hunger, preventing surreptitious midnight fridge raids, and provides an auxiliary fuel source for runners to be used alongside fat and carbohydrate.
+Plus, protein helps dull hunger, preventing surreptitious midnight fridge raids, and provides another fuel source for athletes to be used alongside fat and carbohydrate.

-So, if all you focus on is carbohydrates, your body won’t function to its full potential.
-Yet, there remains considerable confusion about protein, which may leave you with no idea how best to approach this macronutrient.
+So, if all you focus on is carbohydrates, your body won’t function to its full potential, yet there remains considerable confusion about protein intake for endurance athletes, which may leave you with no idea how best to approach this macronutrient.
 Let’s set the record straight.

 Myth #1: Only Bodybuilders Need More Protein

-To encourage recovery of mile-ravaged muscle, improve strength, help meet increased caloric requirements, and offset protein oxidation during bouts of training, triathletes undeniably require more dietary protein than someone who only runs to the fridge during halftime.
+To encourage recovery of mile-ravaged muscle, improve strength, help meet increased caloric requirements, and offset protein oxidation during bouts of training, triathletes undeniably require higher protein intake than someone who only runs to the fridge during halftime.
 Those undergoing endurance training need about 0.55 to 0.65 grams of protein per pound of body weight.
 So a 160-pound triathlete needs to eat roughly 88 to 104 grams of protein per day to meet training needs.
+Understanding (and implementing) this protein intake for endurance athletes is significant.

 2 hard-boiled eggs